dylnuge/dylnuge.com/content/post/2022/11/cascading-failure.md

 that.
 It was fully voluntary; the people who did it were there because we wanted to be, because the idea of rebooting servers and handling user requests for additional storage space and fixing problems with printers[^1] were our idea of a fun time.
-Since we were a student club, there wasn't any real rhyme or reason to the services we maintained beyond "someone wanted it at some point."
+We had a bunch of servers and workstations which we referred to as "the cluster," and since we were a student club, there wasn't any real rhyme or reason to the services we maintained beyond "someone wanted it at some point."
 Most of the servers weren't set up while I was a student there[^2], and some of them were so old no one really knew what they did anymore.

 At the same time, these were running services that students actively depended on; this was *not* just a bunch of toy projects that no one really needed.
-Plenty of students did their homework and lab work on our VMs or physical workstations because they were convienently located and easy to use.
-We ran AFS, a distributed file system with a very complex permissioning model that technically connected to a ton of *other* universities, and students were storing plenty of work there.
+Plenty of students did their homework and lab work on our VMs or physical workstations because they were conveniently located and easy to use.
+We ran AFS, a distributed file system with a very complex permissions model that technically connected to a ton of *other* universities, and students were storing plenty of work there.
 We held an annual conference that brought in pretty amazing speakers and had a full-on career fair and the website was hosted